LunarG/VulkanSamples/README-contrib.md

   - All contributions MUST have a BSD-style license.

 ## Procedure for Contributing
+  0. contact LunarG for access to the VulkanSamplesKit repository
   1. clone the VulkanSamplesKit repository
   2. create a new branch for your work
   3. add contributions to your new branch